ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 In this project, we define three environments:
 * *Development* - this environment is continuously updated with every commit, unit tests, smoke tests are executed.
 It gives access to the latest and greatest deployment of the project.
 * *Testing* - this environment is built after a stable branch or tag of the code.
 This is where user acceptance testing is made.
-It is very close from the production environment, it is loaded with realistic data (anonymized production data as example).
+Its configuration is similar to the production environment.
+It is loaded with realistic data (anonymized production data as example).
 * *Production* - this environment is updated with the version validated in the previous environment.

 **A delivery pipeline manages the progression of a build through the environment.** It can be fully automated or include manual validation gates to promote approved builds between environments - this is really open and should be set up to match the company best practices and workflows.